reyabreu/reyabreu.github.io/landing.md

 ## Music

-Can't deny I'm a Jazz/Rock Fusion enthusiast with a spoft spot for Funk, Soul and groovy beats.
+Can't deny I'm a Jazz/Rock Fusion enthusiast with a soft spot for Funk, Soul and groovy beats.
 [Steely Dan][steely-dan] is the soundtrack I go back to more often than not.

 [reyabreu-flag]: ksp/Flags/reyabreu-flag.png
 [ksp-site]: https://www.kerbalspaceprogram.com/